-Kingdom Trails’ flowy singletracks, bermed downhills, and insane technicals make up a MTB feast worthy of kings.
-Combine that with Burke Mountain’s bike park, and you’ll see why Northeast Kingdom is a one-stop-shop for all things mountain biking.
+I love Kingdom Trails’ flowy singletracks, bermed downhills, and insane technicals.
+Combine that with Burke Mountain’s bike park, and you’ll see why I packed up, started guiding, and made Northeast Kingdom my home.

 Pros and Cons of Mountain Biking in the Northeast Kingdom

 MTB in Kingdom Trails is like a fairytale

 Northeast Kingdom, Vermont is home to the crown jewel of East Coast mountain biking.
 What Moab’s iconic mtb trails offer in the west, the Kingdom Trails network easily meets in the east.
 Spread over 100 miles of diverse terrain, Kingdom Trails feature some of the best singletrack in the US.
 This network boasts everything from mellow, flowy trails that slice through scenic meadows to fun moderate rides over wooded tracks to crazy technicals that will get your blood pumping.
 Pair that with a renowned lift-accessed bike park at Burke Mountain and an incredible biking community, and you’ve got the recipe for a perfect mountain biking destination.
 Be sure, if you can ride a bike, Northeast Kingdom has a trail with your name on it.

 A brief bit of history about the Kingdom Trails Network